 New Mexico’s motto is “the Land of Enchantment,” and truer words have rarely been spoken.
 The state is filled with all the touristy cliches, including “wide-open vistas,” “breathtaking scenery,” “endless skies,” “eclectic landscapes” and “vast areas of serenity.”

-Carlsbad Caverns, located in the southeatern section of the state, is noted for two reasons.
-The first is that it is a premier tourist attraction that holds up well against any other like it anywhere else in the world.
-The second is that the site contains the state’s longest elevator shaft.
+Carlsbad Caverns, located in the southeastern section of the state, is noted for two reasons.
+First, it’s a premier tourist attraction that holds up well against any other like it anywhere else in the world.
+Second, the caverns contain the state’s longest elevator shaft.

 The shaft is 750 feet one way, about the height of a 75-story building.
 Construction crews worked nearly eight months and used 12 tons of dynamite to blast it out of solid rock in 1931.
 And the elevator they installed back then is still in use today, taking visitors up and down at the rate of nine miles per hour.
 The more adventuresome can take the Natural Entrance Route, which is longer in both time required and distance traveled.
 It’s a one-mile hike that traces the initial explorers’ routes.

-Regardless of which method is used to get there, once there visitors will find themselves in an eerie landscape populated by strange formations that pop up from the eroded floors and hang from the ghostly ceilings.
+Regardless of which method is used to get there, arriving at the caverns, visitors will find themselves in an eerie landscape populated by strange formations that pop up from the eroded floors and hang from the ghostly ceilings.
 The spectacular cave decorations, naturally formed over millions of years by dripping water, are called stalagmites and stalactites.
 And here’s an easy way to remember which is which: Stalactites, the shapes that hang down from above, are spelled with a “c” which stands for “ceiling.”
 And stalagmites, which rise from below, are spelled with a “g” which stands for “ground.”

 Once that’s settled, guests can either go it alone or take a guided tour.
 Both methods cover about a mile along paved pathways and gentle slopes that go up and down as much as 80 feet before reaching the end.
 Because most of the formations are well lit by strategically-placed floodlights, camera-toters don’t have to use flash.
 However, those who insist they need more light won’t be cautioned by rangers because, they’ll say, the columns and pillars have been there so long that flashes aren’t going to damage them.
 But sometimes, the rules change so it’s best to ask before blasting.